amrvac/amrvac/doc/fileformat.md

-# MPI-AMRVAC DATA FILE FORMAT
+# MPI-AMRVAC's data file format

 All data files consist of a single snapshot, and they can be used for restart and/or further conversion to other data formats directly usable for